What Group Is Carbon In

 • Lead (Pb): A metal, historically used in pipes and batteries, but now largely phased out due to toxicity.

-The fact that carbon sits at the top of this group is pivotal.
+The fact that carbon sits at the top of this group is important.
 Its smaller atomic radius compared to the other elements in the group significantly influences its properties and its ability to form stable bonds with itself and other elements.

 Carbon's Valence Electrons and Bonding Capabilities